RetronEletron/PortageForest/README.md

 - XFCE (Works perfectly)

 - Budgie From SarahMiaOverlay (Works perfectly but look at her gitlab for packages that may be useful to you.
-Update Seems like as of the current TARVER stage4's the lock screen says incorrect password or Not permitted access at this time)
+Although make sure you don't use the passwd bypass on the budgie stage4's as it breaks locking screen registering a valid password if you don't care about that than go on)

 - GNOME (Works great on both X11 and Wayland GNOME 42 not tested)